 I also like to use fresh basil when I can.
 It’s actually much more affordable than buying the dried spice if you buy the whole plant.
 It takes a little bit of nurturing to ensure the thing doesn’t die, but lucky for me my wife has a green thumb and takes care of all the herbs in our window cill.

-Alright, let’s take a look at the nutrition in this Basil Quinoa Chickpea Salad with Tahini Dressing (6 servings):
+Alright, let’s take a look at the nutrition in this Quinoa Chickpea Salad with Tahini Dressing (6 servings).
+You’ll get the nutritions and calories as follow:

 - Calories: 249.4